 - To taste: salt and red pepper flakes

 - 4 cups fresh spinach

-- Add the coconut oil to a large dutch oven over low-medium heat.
+- Add the avocado oil to a large dutch oven over low-medium heat.
 Add the diced onion and sliced peppers and soften them for 5 minutes.

 - Stir in the Moroccan spice blend and cook for a few minutes, until fragrant.